21st Century Weight Loss Strategies

 In addition, this reduction in healthy fat consumption created severe fatty acid deficiencies, and massive hormonal, cognitive, and mood altering problems (since the brain and hormones are primarily made up of fat).
 In response, the pharmaceutical demand for synthetic hormones, hormone replacements, anti-depressants, and anti-anxiety medications went through the roof.
 In addition, people did not effectively lose weight, in fact, they often got even heavier.

+The new weight loss strategies all revolve around our hormones.
 Hormones control weight gain/loss and the body’s ability to burn fat.
 If we want to be lean, trim, & strong then we need to be mindful of these hormones, their pervasiveness and influence on bodily tissues.

 Hormones are responsive to the amount of calories and in particular, the macronutrient ratios of carbohydrates, fat and protein that we are consuming on a daily basis.
 In addition, our stress load plays a HUGE role in how these hormones are expressed in our body.
 If we are overstressed or are sleeping poorly or doing too much exercise, it is going to cause an over expression of hormones involved in inflammation, food cravings and weight gain.

 Here are a list of the 5 major hormones involved in hunger, cravings and body weight regulation although many others could be included in this list as well.